 Please visit the district website (www.smmusd.org) and school websites for important information and what's happening throughout the year.
-Please "like" us on Facebook, including our Visual and Performing Arts Facebook page, Malibu Schools Pathway page and Special Education page, "follow us" on Twitter @smmusd and @MalibuPathway and download our mobile app from your app store listed as Santa Monica-Malibu USD.
+Please "like" us on Facebook, including our Visual and Performing Arts Facebook page and Malibu Schools Pathway page, "follow us" on Twitter @smmusd and @MalibuPathway; and Instagram: smmusd_official, and on LinkedIn.